 This ranking method help companies get well-deserved search page results.

-Their method of ranking web pages is actually a strategy of how we interact with each other.
+Their method of ranking web pages is a strategy of how we interact with each other.

-The combination of these is the high trust factor that you and I want to see before we'll make a purchase.
+This gives us the high trust factor you and I want to see before we'll make a purchase.